MAGIC-AI4Med/MAP/README.md

 ## Setup

 ### Environment
+Core libraries required include:

+`Python 3.8`
+`Torch 2.1.2`
+`scanpy 1.9.8`

-We provide `requirements.txt` as a reference, the versions of packages are not compulsory.
+For complete environment requirements, we also provide `requirements.txt` as a reference, the versions of packages are not compulsory.
+You can run `pip install -r requirements.txt` to quick install the conda environment.
 The typical installation time for setting up the environment is a few minutes.

 ### Data Preparation